Al-Amin-Khan-Shakil/decode-message/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [ Decode a Morse code message ] <a name="about-project"></a>
+# 📖 DECODE MESSAGE"></a>

-**[ Decode a Morse code message ]**  project that is part of the Microverse Ruby curriculum.
-The project is to build a method that takes a morse code as an input and returns the decoded massage.
-The project is built with Ruby.
+**Decode Message**  project is to build a ruby method that takes a morse code as an input and returns the decoded massage.

 ## 🛠 Built With <a name="built-with"></a>
 - ✅ Ruby